coleifer/peewee/docs/peewee/example.rst

 if the username is taken, and if not executes a :py:meth:`~Model.create`.

 .. code-block:: python
     try:
+        # use the .get() method to quickly see if a user with that name exists
         user = User.get(username=request.form['username'])
         flash('That username is already taken')
     except User.DoesNotExist:
+        # if not, create the user and store the form data on the new model
         user = User.create(
             username=request.form['username'],
             password=md5(request.form['password']).hexdigest(),
             email=request.form['email'],
             join_date=datetime.datetime.now()
         )

+        # mark the user as being 'authenticated' by setting the session vars
+        auth_user(user)
+        return redirect(url_for('homepage'))

 Much like the :py:meth:`~Model.create` method, all models come with a built-in method called :py:meth:`~Model.get_or_create` which is used when one user follows another: